 The point of the test is to check that you understand the main principles covered in the training, and to give some quality assurance.
 It’d be pretty difficult to pass without doing the training first, but vets are encouraged to help farmers if necessary.

-The registration fee is per farm not per person.
-All people on the farm who either milk cows or administer veterinary treatments would benefit from the training, but the person whose overall responsibility it is to ensure the milk sold is residue-free should definitely complete the whole course.
+It is the farm, not the person, which becomes MilkSure accredited.
+As many of the team as possible should do the training.
+All people on the farm who either milk cows or administer veterinary treatments would benefit from the training, but the person whose overall responsibility it is to ensure the milk sold is residue-free should definitely complete the whole course and undertake the online test.
 More than one person from each farm can do the online test if they wish, and each will receive their own certificate if they pass.

 Are DairyPro points available?

-Yes, the course and test are worth a total of 7 points.
+Yes, the technical essentials training course and test are worth a total of 7 points.

 Why do we need to do this?

 Medicine residues above permitted levels in milk are illegal, and never a good thing, whether from a human health, manufacturing quality, or public perception viewpoint.
-The MilkSure course is designed to reduce our medicine residue failure rate, which is a costly problem for the industry.
+Medicine use on dairy farms is under increasing scrutiny.
+The MilkSure programme is designed to raise standards around medicine use on dairy farms and reduce our medicine residue failure rate, which is a costly problem for the industry.
 Farmers who have already done the course have said it was a valuable use of their precious time.